 The Technical Coordination Unit, conceived as a mechanism to foster partnerships for greater dialogue, collaboration and awareness on energy and climate.
 The Technical Coordinating Unit is in charge of the Partnership’s communications and outreach efforts and supports ongoing ECPA initiatives, in this capacity, it maintains the ECPA website, publishes quarterly newsletters, engages in partner engagement processes, holds roundtable discussions, and sustains social media presence, among others.

-In the same vein as ECPA, the Technical Coordination Unit is not a rigid structure, but rather a flexible and straightforward mechanism which enables partnerships and an open dialogue on energy and climate.
+In the same vein as ECPA, the Technical Coordination Unit is not a rigid structure, but rather a flexible and straightforward mechanism that enables partnerships and open dialogue on energy and climate.

 Juan Cruz Monticelli

 Sustainable Energy Section Chief, Organization of American States